|

 2004: Workshop, SFFA(Southeast Fiber Forum Association) in Baton Rouge, LA

-2004: Workshop, CNCH(The Conference of Northern California Handweavers) in Santa Clara
+2004: Workshop, CNCH(The Conference of Northern California Handweavers) in Santa

 2004: Workshop, Textile Forum, Geelong, Australia and Nelson, New Zealand.